shejz/IEEE-CIS-Fraud-Detection/README.md

 - Dataset has a very high percentage of missing values, especially the V columns.
 - Anonymized columns not only had a high amount of missing data, but their distributions also were not normally distributed.

-**Missing Values**
+**Missing Values Imputation**

-  train_identity have 35% missing values.
-  train_transaction have 41% missing values

 - Around 414 features contain missing values.
 - Top features containing missing values.
-- Remove all attributes having >90% missing ratio
+- Drop columns with over 90% missing values
-- Replace the numerical missing value with median and mean of the columns
+- Replace the numerical missing value with the mean of the columns.
+If there are outliers, impute with median.

 ## Model